Part 1 was covered in a previous post that you can read here.

 Part 2 is covered in this post.

-It includes more techinical and referential questions to get to know the web designer's experience and knowledge.
+It includes more technical and referential questions to get to know the web designer's experience and knowledge.

 - Web Design Skills & Experience